-If you do not want to pay any setup costs – then you may be interested in this latest Sky Broadband offer… Last updated for October 2019.
+If you do not want to pay any set up costs – then you may be interested in this latest Sky Broadband offer…

-Sky Broadband Essential is available here online for £20 per month for 18 months – the cost then reverts to the standard rate of £25pm: Check Essential availability »
+Sky Broadband Essential is available here online for £25 per month for 18 months – at speeds averaging 11mb – the cost then reverts to the standard rate of £27pm: Check Essential availability »

-Sky Broadband Superfast is available here online for £27 per month (main Sky site £32pm) for 18 months – the cost then reverts to the standard rate of £32pm: Check Superfast availability »
+Sky Broadband Superfast is available here online for £28 per month for 18 months – at speeds averaging 59mb – the cost then reverts to the standard rate of £33pm: Check Superfast availability »

 Are there really no setup costs?

-Yes, apart from the router delivery cost, this offer removes the next best offer price on the main Sky site.
-Currently this is a £19.95.
-The only other exception is if you need a new land line installing.
+Currently there are no setup costs when you order here online apart from, as previously mentioned, the cost of the secure delivery of your Sky Q WIFI router.
+Your free activation saving up of £50.00 is automatically applied.
+This offer removes the next best offer price on the main Sky site for Broadband, which is currently £19.95.
+The only other exception in relation to costs is if you need a new landline installing.
 Most customers switching will already have an active landline – and Sky does not charge you to switch your line to them.
 However, if you are a cable customer, you may not have an active line at your home.
 The good news is that Sky are one of the cheapest providers when needing a new line installed, you can get a new line for just £20.